 The history of St. Paul Church is the history of New Bremen.
 The German settlers arrived in Cincinnati with the intent to find a suitable site in Ohio to form a Protestant town.
 They sent out scouts to search for land and chose the present site of New Bremen.
 Land was set aside for a Lutheran church in the original plat of the town.

-The initial congregation consisted of 16 members and met for church services in a large barn on the southeast corner of North Main and First Streets.
-In those early years, the congregation was too poor to support a fulltime pastor but was able to hire a minister from Piqua to conduct monthly services.
+The initial congregation consisted of 16 members and met for church services in a large barn on the southeast corner of North Main Street and 1st Street.
+In those early years, the congregation was too poor to support a full-time pastor but was able to hire a minister from Piqua to conduct monthly services.

 The congregation of St. Paul grew rapidly and a new frame building was constructed in 1849.
 Tragedy also struck that year with an outbreak of cholera that took the lives of 122 persons within the church.

 The congregation became part of the Evangelical Synod of North America in 1933 and through mergers is today the St. Paul United Church of Christ.
-The congregation remains committed to Christian education of youth, mission work, fellowship groups and worship services and welcomes everyone to share in the life and ministries of St. Paul United Church of Christ.
+The congregation remains committed to Christian education of youth, mission work, fellowship groups and worship services.